ishraqn/RecordChasers/README.md

 - **User Profiles**: Create profiles to follow others and stay updated on new records.
 - **Diverse Content**: Content appealing to both serious enthusiasts and casual viewers.

+## Group Collaboration

+This project was a collaborative effort by four students for COMP 3020 at The University of Manitoba, CA.

 ## Development

 This project was built using Angular CLI version 15.1.6.

 ### Running the Development Server